oeminaga/cmdx_report/README.md

 # cmdx_report
 Clone or download it and then run the executable file.
-Can run only under Windows OS.
+Requires Windows OS and the .Net framework.